 The Evolution Of Basketball Nets

 Basketball nets have come a long way since the sport’s early days.
-Originally, basketball nets were made of heavy-duty cotton or hemp, which were less durable or weather-resistant than modern materials.
+Originally, basketball nets were made of heavy-duty cotton or hemp, less durable or weather-resistant than modern materials.

 In the 1940s, the introduction of nylon revolutionized the construction of basketball nets, providing a lightweight and durable alternative to traditional materials.
 Nylon quickly became the go-to material for basketball nets and remains a popular choice today.